 12. Get active!

 Doing aerobic exercise (or cardio) is one of the best things you can do for your mental and physical health.
 It is particularly effective at reducing belly fat, the harmful type of fat that builds up around your organs.
 Reduced belly fat should lead to major improvements in metabolic health.
 Just 30 minutes walking a day improves heart health and reduces chances of getting Diabetes.
+Now is a great time to start as the weather is warm and dry with long bright evenings.
 Check our our Blog on Benefits of walking here https://bit.ly/2RpXTcz

 13. Don’t Smoke.
 Don’t take Drugs.
 Only Drink in Moderation

 If you’re a tobacco smoker, or abuse drugs, then diet and exercise are the least of your worries.
-Tackle those problems first.
+Tackle those problems first and get advice from your local Haven Pharmacist.
 If you choose to include alcohol in your life, then do so in moderation only, and consider avoiding it completely if you have alcoholic tendencies.
-For more advice on alcohol check out https://www.drinkaware.ie/
+For more advice on drinking alcohol responsibly check out https://www.drinkaware.ie/

 14. Minimize Your Intake of Added Sugars

 Added sugar is the single worst ingredient in the modern diet.
 Small amounts are fine, but when people eat large amounts, it can wreak havoc on metabolic health.
 Avoid taking sugar in tea, coffee & breakfast cereals.
-A high intake of added sugar is linked to numerous diseases, including obesity, type 2 diabetes, heart disease and many forms of cancer.
+Remember to avoid drinking Sugar Calories (Reference point 1) A high intake of added sugar is linked to numerous diseases, including obesity, type 2 diabetes, heart disease and many forms of cancer.

 15. Don’t Eat a Lot of Refined Carbohydrates

 Not all carbs are created equal.
 Refined carbs have been highly processed and have had all the fiber removed from them.
 They are low in nutrients (empty calories) and can be extremely harmful.
-These include white bread, pizza dough, pasta, pastries, white flour, white rice, and many breakfast cereals.
+These include white bread, pizza dough, pasta, pastries, white flour, white rice, and many breakfast cereals (Yes all the nice things!)
 They digest quickly and their high glycemic index causes unhealthy spikes in blood sugar levels.
+You may have heard about the White Diet which basically means cutting out anything White from your diet.
 Studies show that refined carbohydrates are linked to overeating and numerous metabolic diseases.

 16. Avoid Artificial Trans Fats